 Most of our customers start the process by trying to figure out how much a good laptop would cost.
 I usually advise you decide how much you are going to spend TOTAL first.
 If you know your target budget, and the salesperson or technician you are working with is knowledgeable and cares, you will end up getting the right product.

 Obviously, if you want a gaming computer and decide your budget is only $500, you are not going to find it anywhere, so be reasonable about your expectations and you’ll find what you want.
 A good budget to have for a standard laptop should be around $600-$800 to start.
 Don't go too cheap, you'll end up having to replace or upgrade the laptop too soon.

 Next, you should make a list of the things you want the laptop to do.
 Here are some examples

-- HDD (Hard Drive Disk) and mechanical with moving parts which are not reliable
+- HDD (Hard Drive Disk) are mechanical w/ moving parts which are not reliable

-- Flipping and moving the laptop can cause damage to the HDD (Hard Drive Disk)
+- Flipping and moving the laptop can cause damage to the Hard Drive HDD

 - Will it connect to your network at work (domain network)?

 - Determines Pro or Home OS(Operating System)